Research Focus Areas

 Astro- and Astroparticle Physics

 The Erlangen expertise in X-ray, gamma and neutrino astronomy, as well as in neutrino physics, is bundled together in the Erlangen Centre for Astroparticle Physics (ECAP).
 The researchers are working on questions such as the origin of cosmic rays, the properties of neutrinos and dark matter, the evolution of accretion disks, the creation of jets in the vicinity of black holes, or the unification of quantum theory and gravity.
 Theoretical studies related to the application of statistical physics to data analysis and modeling are an integral part of ECAP.
-The center offers an excellent environment with international collaborations in a wide field of topics as well as an extensive infrastructure which will be further strengthened by the research building “ECAP Laboratory” to be completed in 2021.
+The center offers an excellent environment with international collaborations in a wide field of topics as well as an extensive infrastructure, in particular with the research building “ECAP Laboratory” that has been opened in 2022.
 ECAP is world-renowned for developing detectors and in contributing to design, construction, operation, and data analysis of large experiments.
 In addition, ECAP is transferring detector technology to different areas like medical imaging.

 You find research groups working on astrophysics here.